-- appoints, oversees and determines the compensation of our independent auditors; - reviews and discusses our financial statements and the scope of our annual audit to be conducted by our independent auditors and approves all audit fees; - reviews and discusses our financial reporting activities, including our annual report, and the accounting standards and principles followed in connection with those activities; - discusses guidelines and policies governing the process by which our overall risk exposure is assessed and managed (and the steps management has taken to monitor and control these risks); - pre-approves audit and non-audit services provided by our independent auditors; - meets with management and our independent auditors to review and discuss our financial statements and financial disclosure; - · establishes and oversees procedures for the treatment of complaints regarding accounting and auditing matters; - · reviews the scope and staffing of our internal audit function and our disclosure and internal controls; and - monitors our legal, ethical and regulatory compliance.
+- appoints, oversees and determines the compensation of our independent auditors; - reviews and discusses our financial statements and the scope of our annual audit to be conducted by our independent auditors and approves all audit fees; - reviews and discusses our financial reporting activities, including our annual report, and the accounting standards and principles followed in connection with those activities; - discusses guidelines and policies governing the process by which our overall risk exposure is assessed and managed (and the steps management has taken to monitor and control these risks); - pre-approves audit and non-audit services provided by our independent auditors; - meets with management and our independent auditors to review and discuss our financial statements and financial disclosure; - establishes and oversees procedures for the treatment of complaints regarding accounting and auditing matters; - reviews the scope and staffing of our internal audit function and our disclosure and internal controls; and - monitors our legal, ethical and regulatory compliance.

 Pursuant to the Audit Committee's charter and the terms of the Stockholder Agreement, the Audit Committee must consist of at least three members, all of whom are required to be "independent" under the listing standards of NASDAQ and meet the requirements of Rule 10A-3 of the Exchange Act.
 The Audit Committee also must include at least one "audit committee financial expert."
 Under the Stockholder Agreement, and unless BNPP waives its rights to appoint members to our Audit Committee, until the date BNPP ceases to directly or indirectly beneficially own at least 5% of our outstanding common stock, if any of the directors designated for nomination and election to our Board by BNPP qualifies as an independent director and satisfies the requirements of Rule 10A-3 and the NASDAQ listing standards, at least one member of the Audit Committee will be a director designated for nomination and election to our Board by BNPP.
-Because no director designated for nomination and election to our Board by BNPP and no member of our Audit Committee will be a BNPP-designated for nomination and election to our Board by BNPP and no member of our Audit Committee will be a BNPP-designated director, unless BNPP designates an independent director for election to our Board.
+Because no director designated for nomination and election to our Board by BNPP currently qualifies as an independent director and satisfies the requirements of Rule 10A-3 and the NASDAQ listing standards, no member of the Audit Committee is a director designated for nomination and election to our Board by BNPP and no member of our Audit Committee will be a BNPP-designated director, unless BNPP designates an independent director for election to our Board.
 Currently, our Audit Committee members are W. Allen Doane (chair), Allen Uyeda and Matthew Cox, all of whom have been determined by the Board to be "independent" under the listing standards of NASDAQ and to meet the requirements of Rule 10A-3 of the Exchange Act, and all of whom serve as "audit committee financial experts."

 The Audit Committee has adopted a written charter that specifies the scope of its rights and responsibilities, including those listed above.
-The charter is available on our website at www.fbb.com under the Investor Relations tab.
+The charter is available on our website at www.fhb.com under the Investor Relations tab.
 The Audit Committee held its first meeting on May 9, 2016 and met six times in 2016.